lnurl/luds/spec.md

 {"status":"ERROR", "reason":"error details..."}
 ```
+4. Verifies that `h` tag of provided invoice is a hash of whole `metadata` Json field.
-4. Displays a send dialog where user can specify an exact sum to be sent which would be bounded by:
+5. Displays a send dialog where user can specify an exact sum to be sent which would be bounded by:
 ```
 max can send = min(maxSendable, local estimation of how much can be sent from wallet)